simonhmartin/genomics_general/README.md

 ---
 ## Classify coding sites

-The script `codingSiteTypes.py` classifies each site within a codon according to its codon position, synonymous/non-synonymopus (if it's a veriant) and degeneracy.
+Given a genome annotation file, the script `codingSiteTypes.py` classifies each site within a codon according to its codon position, synonymous/non-synonymopus (if it's a variant) and degeneracy.

 #### Example Command